AABoyles/bioseq-js/README.md

 Takes a pair of sequences and a CIGAR and returns an array of sequences which have been aligned according to the instructions in the CIGAR.

+- _reference_ - The same reference sequence you passed to `bioseq.align`
+- _query_ - The same query you passed to `bioseq.align`
+- _start_ - The `position` value of the object returned by `bioseq.align`
+- _cigar_ - The `CIGAR` value of the object retruned by `bioseq.align`

+And optionally,

+- fixed - A boolean indicating whether the reference is fixed or modifiable.
+  Basically, if you're aligning many sequences to the same reference, you should set fixed to `true`.
+Otherwise you can [just leave it out](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).

 ## Theory

 `bioseq` implements local and global pairwise alignment with affine gap